South Asia·India·Updated May 3, 2026

 What scams target tourists in Goa?

-The most frequently reported tourist scams in Goa are Motorbike Rental Damage Claim, Drug Entrapment and Police Extortion, Drug Setup and Police Extortion, with 4 classified as high severity.
+The most frequently reported tourist scams in Goa are Drug Entrapment and Police Extortion, Drug Setup and Police Extortion, Taxi Cartel Overpricing, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in New Delhi and Jaipur.
+Similar patterns are also documented in Kandy and Kochi.

 Are taxis safe in Goa?